shinsaku417/solo/_PRESS-RELEASE.md

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## Heading ##
-  > Angular App that allow users to watch multiple streams at once by entering streamer's username.

 ## Sub-Heading ##
   > For those who are not satisfied with a single stream.

 ## Summary ##
-  > This app allows users to watch multiple streams on the same screen.
-Just type in your favorite streamer's username and start watching.
+  > This app allows users to easily watch multiple streams on the same screen.
+Just type in your favorite streamer's username or search for games to start watching.

 ## Problem ##
   > One stream is not enough to satisfy e-sports watchers.